PublicMapping/districtbuilder-website/ncsl.md

 ---
 layout: ncsl
 permalink: /ncsl/
 hero-text: Welcome NCSL attendees!
 We are excited for you to be the first to try the <b>all-new DistrictBuilder</b>.
 DistrictBuilder is a free and open source redistricting software tool that empowers the public to draw legal redistricting maps across the country.
-This beta version features population balance, race demographics breakdown, and block-level editing in 10 states--with more on the way!
+This beta version features population balance, race demographics breakdown, and block-level editing in 10 states—with more on the way!
 hero-action: Try DistrictBuilder
 hero-disclaimer: We're in beta!
 If you run into any bugs or have questions, we'd love to hear from you at <a href="mailto:support@publicmapping.org">support@publicmapping.org</a>.
 beta-heading: Get product updates